 Yes, I am well aware that Aeroplan isn’t the best points program and there are others that are much better without the hassle of Aeroplan.
-However, being that Air Canada kind of has a monopoly in Canada, and points are easy to collect (they are ubiquitous in the Canadian credit card scene- take for example, the American Express Aeroplan Gold Card, the TD Visa Infinite Aeroplan, and the CIBC Infinite Aeroplan Visa), especially with credit card churning, it’s kind of the airline rewards program that most people in Canada end up collecting.
+However, being that Air Canada kind of has a monopoly in Canada, and points are easy to collect (they are ubiquitous in the Canadian credit card scene- take for example, the TD® Aeroplan® Visa Infinite* Card and the CIBC Infinite Aeroplan Visa), especially with credit card churning, it’s kind of the airline rewards program that most people in Canada end up collecting.

 So with the accumulation of my Aeroplan points over the years, I have redeemed my points for small flights through Aeroplan and have been very pleased with the process- one time I redeemed a round trip from Amsterdam to Sweden with SAS airlines, another time I redeemed a flight from Vancouver to Denver, Colorado for a meditation retreat, and most recently, I redeemed a flight for Vancouver to Whitehorse to try and catch a glimpse of the northern lights.
 I haven’t done my mini- Round the World trip though, hopefully one day I will!